Projekt-Boss/Linux-config/README.md

 ---

-## Customization

-You can easily adjust:

-* colors and themes in `sway/theme.conf`
-* keybindings in `sway/keybinds.conf`
-* bar appearance in `waybar/style.css`
-* terminal themes in `alacritty/*.toml`
-* launcher look in `wofi/style.css`

----

 ## Notes

 This repository is meant as a personal desktop configuration and theme archive.
 Feel free to use parts of it as a starting point for your own setup.

 ---

-## License

-Add a license here if you want others to reuse your configuration.

----

-## Tip for GitHub

-GitHub will render the images directly in the README as long as the paths are correct and the files are committed to the repository.

-If an image does not show up, check:

-* the file path is correct
-* the filename capitalization matches exactly
-* the image file was pushed to GitHub